Sammaye/yii2-mongodb/README.md

 The formatter, which replaces Yii2's own, provides some standard representations of objects, especially `MongoDate`s.

-To use it simple add:
+To use it simply add:

 	'formatter' => ['class' => 'sammaye\mongoyii2\Formatter']

-to your `components` section in your configuration file, for example, in `common/config/main.php`.
+to the `components` section in your configuration file, for example, in `common/config/main.php`.

-After you have added it you can define certain fields as certain data types.
+After you have added it you can define certain fields as data types.
 Let's take an example of defining a `GridView`'s `columns` property:

 	'columns' => [
 		'_id',